-Then the best part of the tour or any brewery tour, the tasting room, where we got to try four different kinds of their beer.
+Then the best part of the tour or any brewery tour: the tasting room!
 It was in a small area, but it was so awesome to see all the stuff they had on their walls and just the history of the brewery as they explained each of the beers they let you sample!

 Then they lead us to where we could purchase the beer in growler, or party pig format.
 I have to say that in itself was awesome and expensive, but totally worth it.
 I walked out of there with close to $100.00 of beer and merchandise so I am glad the tour was free, because they know how to market their product really well, however the beer sells itself it is that damn good!

-So as you see they are fully self sustained and a certified organic brewery.
-They are in a class of their own and this is why I loved this tour.
+So as you can see Crannog Ales are fully self sustained and a certified organic brewery.
+They are in a class of their own and this is why I loved this brewery tour.
 I strongly recommend going here and having a tour of their site, have some money on hand or a debit or credit card because you will be wanting to spend money there.
-It is a great product that is very hard to find!
+Crannog Ales makes great products that are very hard to find!

-Thank you again to Crannog for the tour and for a wonderful beer!
+Thank you again to Crannog Ales and Left Field for the tour and for a wonderful beer!
 The Backhand of God is still one of my favorite stouts to date!

 Thanks for reading about this brewery tour at Crannog Ales and Left Field!
 For more about the beer industry in British Columbia, check out these posts: